Together in Christ: 'The Life-giving Word' — John 5:39-40

 Key Thought

-John emphasized that Jesus is God's ultimate Word and God's most complete message to humanity.
+John emphasized that Jesus is God's ultimate Word and God's most complete Message to humanity.
 [1] Jesus was the fulfillment of the Scriptures [2] and spoke God's truth to His disciples of every age with all authority.
-[3] Jesus alone fully communicated the heart and will of God on which the Scriptures are built and help us find life as we dwell in and obey Jesus' teachings.
+[3] Only Jesus fully communicated the heart and will of God on which the Scriptures are built and which help us find life as we dwell in and obey Jesus' teachings.
 [4]

 So, what do I need to take away from today's verses on my relationship with Jesus?

-• If I want to honor and obey the will of God, I must obey Jesus and live out what He teaches by word and example.
+• If I want to honor and obey the will of God, I must obey Jesus and live out what He taught by word and example.

-• If I want to interpret Scripture and apply them to my life properly, then I must look to Jesus and see how He handled Scripture, interpreted it, and applied it to everyday living.
+• If I want to interpret Scriptures and apply them to my life properly, I must look to Jesus and see how He handled Scripture, interpreted it, and applied it to everyday living.

 • I must read the Scriptures with Jesus as their goal and look to Jesus as my authority for life and faith.